bodinsamuel/qyu/README.md

 ## Improvements
+- Automatic Retry/Unshift on error
+- Automatic start on first push
-We could easily improve the script by entirely splitting the queue and the runner, to have a master queue and multiple runner in multiple node process.
+- if it's in node: We could easily improve the script by entirely splitting the queue and the runner, to have a master queue and multiple runner in multiple node process.
 With websockets communication and message ack, but at this point, maybe a battle-tested tools would be more suited.
+- if it's in browser: we could use WebWorkers to do the same thing